RafaelXokito/Tiny-OneM2M-C-Language/README.md

 [] - Remove ACME-oneM2M-CSE as normal package, and include it as a git submodule.
 The ACME-oneM2M-CSE is causing several vulnerabilities alerts in GitHub.

+## Ideas

+ - Natural Language for M2M commands.
+Implement a simple and small ontology-capable system and provide the ontology structure and the user query to an LLM and receive ontology commands from it.
+These commands are mapped into the OneM2M Ontology Base standard which makes it easy to trigger then using subscriptions.
+The idea is to not fully implement something that it's time consuming, and add something that we know already.
+Besides the novelty we can add a real and simple use case for that, like the smart switch app.
+ - Chatbot for IoT network.
+Implement a chatbot to answer questions related to the OneM2M system using Retrieval Augmented Generation.
+ -

 🌌 Explore. 🚀 Innovate. 🌠 Conquer with Tiny-OneM2M C API.